 Returns: the result of the last statement in snippet, converted from JavaScript to Lua data types.
+In case of syntax errors or JavaScript exceptions an error is raised.

 JavaScript \rightarrow Lua conversion rules are the same as for splash:jsfunc.